 I started crawling away, soon somehow making it to my feet and began quickly limping to the other end of the alley.
 I made it to the sidewalk just before the road when I felt the terrible smack of a glass bottle bursting on the back of my head.
 I fell onto the sidewalk, my head dazed and more likely than not bleeding from the glass.
 My vision was blurry, and I heard him speak from a few feet behind me.

-"Trying?
-Nah.
-Succeeding."
 He stomped into me again.
-"But seriously, you don't know?
+"You don't know?
 Come on, you gotta know!"
 He drove his boot into my ribs until I was on my back, my face to the sky.
 He crouched down, his face next to mine.
 "IT'S NO FUN UNLESS YOU KNOW!"
 He screamed into my face, his words spitting into my eyes and his breath rancid.

 I coughed in pain.
 I was almost certain a few of my ribs were cracked, if not broken.
 I had never felt so much pain before now.
 I didn't want to die.
 I had to apologize to Uncle Bobby.
 Dammit, I was turning 14 tomorrow!
-And now I was going to die for a reason I didn't know and he wouldn't tell me.
-I was about to become a statistic.
+And now I was about to become a statistic.
 A teenager murdered for an unknown reason found by the side of the road beat to death smelling like a dumpster.

 He had torn off his hood, revealing close cropped brown hair, almost a military style buzz cut.
 He grabbed at his head, screaming either in pain or insanity, I didn't know.
 I hurt too much to care at this point.
 He had stoop up, shaking violently, and attempting to tear out hair that wasn't there.
 In this moment, I tried to get up and trudge away.
 I couldn't die here, I just couldn't.
 And if I did, I wanted them to know I didn't give up.
 The thought of Uncle Bobby finding my beaten and bruised flesh under a body bag at the coroner's office appeared into my head.
 I didn't want his last memories of me being that I wished he were dead.